-If you want your digital content to be stored, found and used over time, it needs to have good file naming and associated metadata that describes what the content is, where it came from, and who can use it.
-File naming conventions are essential to good workflow and organisation, while structured metadata that follows open standards is central to usability and interoperability.
+If you want your digital content to be stored, found, and used over time, it needs to have good file naming and associated metadata that describes what the content is, where it came from, and who can use it.

 Make it Digital has one detailed Describing Digital Content guide:

 Metadata is any information that describes digital content.
-It can describe the attributes and characteristics of digital content in structured and standard ways, or in less structured ways through the use of general descriptions and tagging.
+It can describe the attributes and characteristics of digital content in standardised ways, or in less structured ways through the use of general descriptions and tagging.
+Labels, captions, and file names are all examples of metadata.

-Metadata is not just applied to an individual object such as an image, video or document.
-In most digital content management systems, metadata is also applied to a group of similar and related objects (e.g. a set of diaries and memorabilia of a person), and also at the level of a collection of items (e.g. the painting collection of a museum or a fonds of archival records).
+Metadata is not just applied to an individual digital 'object' (such as an image, video, or document).
+In most digital content management systems, metadata is also applied to groups of similar and related objects (e.g. a set of diaries and memorabilia of a person), and also at the level of a collection of items (e.g. the painting collection of a museum).

 Almost all structured metadata used for digital content has been designed to follow particular standard formulas, or schemes.